Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model

 \inst{ Department of Applied Physics, Graduate School of Engineering, Tohoku University, Sendai 980-8579, Japan } \recdate{\today}

 \abst{ We present singular value decomposition of spin correlation matrix defined from the ground state of one-dimensional antiferromagnetic quantum Heisenberg model.
-We find that the decomposition creates a data set that coinsides with various domain excitations from classical antiferromagnetic state.
-We determine the scaling relation for the singular value as a function of the domain size.
-The nature of the singular value decomposition is thus to reconstruct all possible information about appropriate basis and corresponding weight of the ground-state wavefunction.
-We discuss implication of the present results in terms of the previous snapshot analysis for classical ferromagnetic spin models and various holographic issues. }
+The decomposition creates a data set that coinsides with various domain excitations from classical antiferromagnetic state.
+We determine the scaling relation for the singular values as a function of the domain size.
+The singular values are closely related to the square of weights of the bases in the ground-state wavefunction.
+The nature of the singular value decomposition is to precisely estimate the appropriate bases and corresponding weights of the ground-state wavefunction. }